 What is PRP?

 PRP works by utilizing your own natural platelets to instruct the body to create new collagen for taunter, smoother, and better toned skin.
-The PRP works by targeted the “injured” area caused by the micro-needling.
+The PRP works by targeting the “injured” area caused by the micro-needling.
 The plasma serum behaves the same way the body would respond if there were an actual injury by rushing to aid the area in need by releasing growth factors and stimulating the production of new collagen.

 The use of Platelet Rich Plasma (PRP) delivered directly to the dermis enhances the micro-needling treatment for expedited healing and strengthening the skin’s tissue.
 The PRP also has factors which stimulate the blood supply to the skin to create a look of glow and overall refreshing rejuvenation.